maine-woDNA/maine-woDNA.github.io/Collection/HorizontalSupplies1.md

 ***CHECK YOUR KNOWLEDGE***

 Time to check your knowledge!
-Before I leave for my sampling I need to make sure I have which things?
+Before we leave for sampling we need to make sure we have which things?

 **A.** Niskin, line, cleaning supplies, water for controls, pre-labeled sampling bottles, cooler and ice.